Varicose Vein Treatment in New Jersey Vein Clinics

 - With the exception of the pulmonary vein, all veins transport deoxygenated blood to the heart.
 Since leg veins bear our body weight and pump blood upward, they’re more susceptible to varicosities.

 - Varicose veins form in nearly 30% of Americans, affecting twice as many women as men.
 If varicose veins run in your family, you’re likely to develop them.
 Gaining weight, aging, pregnancy, and sitting or standing still for long spans of time increase the risk of varicosities.

 - Treatment for varicose veins is common, to improve both health and self-confidence.
 Solutions include lifestyle adjustments and minimally invasive vein clinic procedures with no downtime.

 What Are the Physical Symptoms of Varicose Veins?

-Sometimes patients are asymptomatic, but those with venous insufficiency or symptomatic varicose veins visit our NJ vein clinic with these issues:
+Sometimes patients are asymptomatic, but those with venous insufficiency or symptomatic varicose veins visit our vein clinics in New Jersey with these issues:

 - Dilated, tortuous veins

 - Edema in the calves, ankles, and feet